Bloeckchengrafik/harpy/README.md

 ## 📚 Introduction

-Harpy is a new fast and compilable pythonic scripting language.
-It is a work in progress and is not ready for production use.
+Harpy is a new fast and compilable way to write python code.
+It is a python to C++ compiler that can compile python code to a binary that can be executed without the need of a python interpreter.

 It is using the python ast module to parse the python code and then compile it to the AST.
 The AST is then cross compiled to C++ and finally compiled to a binary.
 This makes it possible to compile python code to a binary that can be executed without the need of a python interpreter.
 Also, this form of python works on embedded systems that do not have the capability to run a full python interpreter.

+### This project is still in development and is not ready for production use.
+It is not recommended to use it in

 ## 🖥️ Installation